MrBaconHat/Verification-command-discord.py/README.md

 when button is pressed the code will generate a random code for users to type in the form.

+remember to install discord and requests module in your terminal/shell by typing "pip install discord" and "pip install requests"

 the code might get updates in the future so stay tuned :]

 made by: mr_baconhat :]